-USING A COMMUNITY-BASED APPROACH to wellness, HOI seeks to make changes at multiple levels to bring about improved health outcomes.
+USING A COMMUNITY-BASED APPROACH to wellness, the HOI seeks to make changes at multiple levels to bring about improved health outcomes.
 The Initiative has four main strategies for improving health in the community: (1) prevention and wellness; (2) health care access and utilization; (3) education and lifelong learning; and (4) safe and complete neighborhoods.

 To prevent chronic disease and improve general wellness, the City of Ontario offers a number of services, programs, and facilities that support individuals who want to take a proactive approach to their health by eating healthy and being physically active.
-Within the project area, healthy eating resources include nutrition classes at the Dorothy A. Quesada Community Center and free produce (in exchange for volunteer hours) at Huerta del Valle, Ontario's first community garden.
-Physical recreation resources within the project area include a weekly walking club along three miles of Euclid Avenue (a historic, tree-lined boulevard through the heart of Ontario) and free Zūm Up! fitness classes offered six days per week at four different community centers within the project area.
-The Zūm Up! fitness classes couple Zumba© instruction with leadership skill development.
+Within the project area, healthy eating resources include free produce (in exchange for volunteer hours) at Huerta del Valle, Ontario's first community garden, and the Seeds of Joy Community Garden.
+Physical recreation resources within the project area include outdoor fitness equipment, a walking club offering residents weekly walks along three miles of Euclid Avenue (a historic, tree-lined boulevard through the heart of Ontario), and free Zūm-Up! fitness classes offered six days per week at five community centers.
+The Zūm-Up! fitness classes couple Zumba© instruction with leadership skill development.